 The Social Security Administration assigns Social Security numbers and administers the Social Security retirement, survivors, and disability insurance programs.
 They also administer the Supplemental Security Income program for the aged, blind, and disabled.
 Sign up for a MySocial Security account today.

 The mission of the Relocation Assistance Program is to ease personal and family stressors military families experience with a Permanent Change of Station by providing assistance, counseling, sponsorship training and education throughout all phases of the relocation process.

-This workshop is offered monthly and assists service members and their families with preparing for PCS assignments overseas or stateside.
-Representatives from the Airman & Family Readiness Center, Tricare, TMO, Housing, and more provide necessary information for planning your upcoming PCS.
-Call the A&FRC to sign up.
+This workshop is offered quarterly and assists service members and their families with preparing for PCS assignments overseas or stateside.
+Representatives from the Military & Family Readiness Center, Tricare, TMO, Housing, and more provide necessary information for planning your upcoming PCS.
+Call the M&FRC to sign up.

 Hours of operation M/W/F 10 am to 2 pm; T/Th 1 to 5 pm